vamseeachanta/digitalmodel/docs/ansys/aqwa/external_force/external_force_util_example.md

 </code>

 HLD1: Structure 1 related
-IUFC - Up to 6 Interger (control) parameters
-RUFC - Up to 6 Real (control) parameters
+IUFC - Up to 6 Interger (control) parameters.
+Also known as I_Control parameters RUFC - Up to 6 Real (control) parameters.
+Also known as R_Control parameters

 For above data:
 1st Parameter number: 1